 |Corn Nutritional Info (100 g)|

 Fresh corn kernels still on the cob should look plump, and shiny, and have a dark yellow, almost orangey hue.
 If in doubt, try the scratch test- corn is at its peak state of ripeness if the kernels emit a milky white liquid when scratched.

 If you can’t find fresh corn or it’s not in season, a good alternative is always frozen corn cobs, which are usually frozen right after harvesting at the vegetable’s peak ripeness.

-Never let fresh corn sit too long before consuming.
+Never let fresh corn sit too long before consuming it.
 Fresh off the cob, corn loses its typical sweet taste at breakneck speed.
 Just two hours after harvesting, up to 50 percent of the corn’s sugar has already been converted into starch, even when stored in the freezer.
 If you need to store your corn, keep it in the refrigerator for no longer than one or two days.

 Preparing corn is easy; simply rinse the cobs briefly and pat them dry.
 If your recipe calls for kernels only, simply cut them from the stalk carefully with a serrated knife.

-Cooking corn just as fast and easy; simply boil the raw kernels in boiling, salted water for three to four minutes.
+Cooking corn is just as fast and easy; simply boil the raw kernels in boiling, salted water for three to four minutes.